bjoernh2000/Airbnblite/README.md

 password.py - functions I created to hash the password of users

-database.py - mdsilva/Airbnblite-Tutorial github file to make mongodb easier to use
+database.py - mdsilva/Airbnblite-Tutorial github file to make mongodb easier to use, abstraction of mongodb

 app.py - file that includes all the routes